 When it comes to financing, your credit score is a crucial factor.
 Experts recommend getting your credit report three months before you start looking for cars in dealerships.
 That way, you can better understand how your credit history will affect your ability to get approved for an auto loan.

 One thing you could consider is how to maximise the return on the cost of your purchase.
-Options like utilising the vehicle to rideshare with friends or even eran some extra money working as a part time Lyft driver can help you to recoup some of your initial investment or earn enough to meet your repayment schedule.
+Options like utilising the vehicle to rideshare with friends or even earn some extra money working as a part-time Lyft driver can help you to recoup some of your initial investment or earn enough to meet your repayment schedule.

 Alternatively, if you’re thinking about trading in your current vehicle for a new one, one of the first things you should do is calculate the total value of your trade-in.
 This will help determine if you are able to afford a new car.
 You may be surprised by how much your old car is actually worth!

 READ MORE ROAD TRIP TRAVEL GUIDES FROM WANDERLUSTERS